RinMinase/anidb-mobile/README.md

 5. Open Android studio, and to the bottom left of the welcome page `Configure` then `SDK Manager`

 6. Check `Android 9.0 (Pie)` and clck OK.
+    - This is because React Native requires Android 9.0 (Pie) to be installed instead of the latest

 7. Add platform tools to your `PATH`
     - for example: `C:\Users\<user>\AppData\Local\Android\Sdk\platform-tools`